forseti-security/forseti-security/_docs/v2.24/configure/general/non-org-root.md

    1. Use sudo gsutil to copy the `forseti_conf_server.yaml` file from GCS bucket to `/home/ubuntu/forseti-security/configs/`.
    1. Make the server [reload the updated configuration]({% link _docs/v2.24/use/cli/server.md %}).

+1. Create a [custom role](https://cloud.google.com/iam/docs/creating-custom-roles) with `storage.buckets.get` permission
+and assign it to your Forseti server service account.

 ## Configure Forseti to Run on Projects